connectrpc/connectrpc.com/docs/node/testing.md

 clients, transports, and other processes used when interacting with an actual server.
 This approach is ideal for unit testing, but it requires implementing services as classes using [helper types](https://connectrpc.com/docs/node/implementing-services#helper-types).
-This way, you can simply instantiate your service class directory and invoke methods on the service directly.
+This way, you can simply instantiate your service class directly and invoke methods on the service directly.

 ### Examples